At 75, India's democracy is under pressure like never before - ExBulletin

 At 75, India’s democracy is under pressure like never before

-NEW DELHI (AP) The August 5 protests by India’s main opposition Congress party against soaring food prices and unemployment began like any other recent protest, an electorally weak opposition on the streets of New Delhi against the massively popular government of Prime Minister Narendra Modis.
+The August 5 protests by India’s main opposition Congress party against soaring food prices and unemployment began like any other recent protest, an electorally weak opposition on the streets of New Delhi against the massively popular Prime Minister’s government.
+Minister Narendra Modis.

-The protests, however, quickly took a turn when key Congress lawmakers led by Rahul Gandhi Modis, the main opponent in the last two general elections, visited parliament.leading to fierce clashes with the police.
+The protests quickly took a turn, however, when key Congress lawmakers led by Rahul Gandhi Modis were the main opponents in the last two general elections. in a troop in parliamentleading to fierce clashes with the police.

 Gandhi’s statement was widely seen as another frantic effort by a struggling opposition party to bolster its relevance and was rejected by the government.
 But it resonated amid growing feelings that India’s democracy, the world’s largest with nearly 1.4 billion people, is in retreat and its democratic foundations are crumbling.

 Experts and critics say trust in the judiciary is eroding as control of the executive branch erodes.
-Attacks on the press and freedom of expression have become cheeky.
-Religious minorities are increasingly attacked by Hindu nationalists.
-And largely peaceful protests, sometimes against provocative policieshave been wiped out by internet crackdowns and the imprisonment of activists.
+Attacks on the press and freedom of speech have become cheeky.
+Religious minorities face increasing attacks by Hindu nationalists.
+And largely peaceful demonstrations, sometimes against provocative policieswere eradicated by internet crackdowns and the imprisonment of activists.

 Most former colonies have struggled to establish a sustainable democratic process.
 India has done this better than most, said Booker Prize-winning novelist and activist Arundhati Roy.
 And now, 75 years later, witnessing its systematic dismantling and shocking violence is traumatic.